1. The Eagle and Child (Oxford, England)

 Notable Patron: Kurt Vonnegut

 Die-hard Vonnegut fans will want to add this one to their next road trip.
-The no-nonsense bar — opened by a WWII Veteran and Prisoner of War, and decorated with model airplanes hanging from the ceiling — is said to have been Vonnegut’s favorite watering hole, with many regulars claiming to have seen him writing and drinking in his booth.
+The no-nonsense bar — opened by a WWII Veteran and Prisoner of War, and decorated with model airplanes hanging from the ceiling — is rumored to have attracted Vonnegut.
+These claims have been disputed, but, according to some locals, he wasn’t a stranger to it.
 The tavern also made an appearance in Dan Wakefield’s 1970 novel Going All The Way.

 11. Antico Caffe Greco (Rome, Italy)